Six days and 600 nautical miles without interruption in the waters of the Aegean Sea. The sea of Homer, myths, and legends.

 A regatta created by sailors for sailors, in which crews of different nationalities compete and challenge each other every year.
 In the summer of 2025, at the start line in Homer's sanctuary, in front of the columns of the temple of Poseidon, and with the blessing of the mythical god of the sea, 59 different boats with crews from a total of 18 nationalities set sail.

-We have invited the girls from Time to Dare to the event.
-They became the first and only all-female sailing team in the history of the prestigious international regatta to successfully complete it, and the first winners of the special Hera Award, awarded to the most feminine crew in memory of Ganna Kononchuk, established after her death in 2024.
+The ladies from Time to Dare became the first and only all-female sailing team in the history of the prestigious international regatta to complete it, and the first winners of the special Hera Award, awarded to the most feminine crew in memory of Ganna Kononchuk, established after her death in the same regatta in 2024.

-In a sea of opportunities traditionally dominated by men, ten women come together to show that courage also has a female face.
-They are of different ages and have diverse professions, most of which have nothing to do with the sea.
-Their sailing experience also varies: some of them have over 30 years of sailing experience, while others have only recently discovered the sport.
+Ten women of different ages, with diverse professions, most of whom have nothing to do with the sea.
+Their sailing experience also varies: some of them have over 30 years of sailing experience, others have only recently discovered this sport.
 What they have in common is their love of the wind, freedom, and the desire to prove that there are no "male" and "female" directions—there are only horizons waiting to be reached.

 FB страница: Time to Dare